CTSRD-TESLA/TESLA/assertions/ssh/README.txt

 Build ../../libtesla, and ../../cfa (see documentation in those directories).
-A SSH server running on localhost: for running performance experiment ocaml, gnuplot, ps2pdf: for processing results and generating graphs
+A SSH server running on localhost: for running performance experiment ocaml, R, ps2pdf: for processing results and generating graphs

 Building
 --------